Why your horse is not shedding

 - Um, how to say this nicely…not enough grooming.
 All animals will eventually shed their coats on their own.
 You can help!
 Lots of grooming can be as good for you as it’s good for your horse.

 - Not enough exercise.
 There’s some school of thought that exercise increases blood flow to the skin, to the point of helping his coat shed.
 Have I found irrefutable evidence to support this?
 No. But I suppose if your horse is getting some exercise, you are out there grooming it to prepare for it.

 - Not enough light.
 Animals are triggered to start the shedding process as the amount of daylight changes.
-Horses that are housed in dark stalls for extended daylight hours may not be stimulated enough to start shedding.
+Horses housed in dark stalls for extended daylight hours may not be stimulated enough to start shedding.
 A horse with eye issues might also face a similar situation – his brain isn’t registering enough light.
-In some climates, the weather may warm up long before the lightness extends, so it may just seem like he’s taking forever to shed.
+In some climates, the weather may warm up long before the lightness extends, so it may seem like he’s taking forever to shed.

 - How’s his nutrition?
 Genetics and nutrition account for many things, and at least for nutrition, we can help.
-This article has some great tips for a shedding friendly diet for your horse: https://thehorse.com/157065/can-nutrition-help-a-horse-shed/
+This article has some great tips for a shedding-friendly diet for your horse: https://thehorse.com/157065/can-nutrition-help-a-horse-shed/

 You can, and should, clip a uncomfortable horse as the weather warms up.